cmeeren/Faqt/README.md

 If you don't agree, I consider that a bug - please raise an issue. 😉

-### Work in progress, 1.0 to be released September 2023

-Faqt is currently a work in progress.
-All "infrastructure" and supporting features are in place; some actual assertions remain to be implemented.
-A feature complete 1.0 version will hopefully be released by the end of September 2023.

 ### Versioning and breaking changes

 Faqt follows [SemVer v2.0.0](https://semver.org/) and aims to preserve **source and binary** compatibility between